C2DH/ranketwo/pages/write-a-lesson.md

 How would you narrate your topic and the essence of your lesson in five minutes to a non-specialized audience?
 The lessons may propose a short video animation (or a simple visual or voice recording) of some five minutes to offer a very general introduction to the topic of the lesson.
 Thus, we propose that once you have finished writing your lesson, you work on a one-page narration that we can use to prepare the audiovisual resource of your lesson.
 This will be a great help for us and will guarantee that the video animation follows the spirit of your approach.
 But the exercice will provide you also with a useful and reusable output in various contexts (classroom, workshop, presentation...).
 If you are unable or unwilling to do this, we will work on such a narration ourselves but beware that we may ask you to review it.
 In any case, we are happy to provide guidance for the steps to take during this process.

 ### Send us the lesson files
 You can send us the text of your lesson in a file formated in Markdown syntax, if you are familiar with it.
 If not, feel free to write your lesson in a text format you are confortable with and we will convert it for you upon reception.
 Please provide separate folders for the text of the lesson, images and data.
-Specifically for the images, please use explicit names to name the files and provide a list of them including the legends you wish to use for each in your text.
+Specifically for the images, remember to use explicit names to name the files and provide separately a list of the captions you wish to use for each in your text.
 For any query and additional information, please take <a href="mailto: ranke2@uni.lu">contact with us</a>.

-Why publish on Ranke.2
-Ranke.2 is neither an electronic journal nor an open repository - consequently, you may have questions about the status of your publication.
-Publishing with us is akin to making publicly available, and sustainable, educational resources on a shared domain of pedagogical interest with editorial help and a flexible system of quality control.
-From a legal point of view, we ask you to sign a contract that recognizes your moral rights and guarantees that no one will exploit commercially your work.
-From a quality point of view, we ensure: a) editorial control and formating (Ranke.2 team), b) constructive review pre publication (it can be either open or blind but this is something we can discuss together), c) professional copyediting and translation services.